javl/newProject/README.md

 3. Alternative ways of connecting and sending data.
 With standalone systems (not 'the' internet) or quirky methods.
    * Using poses / choreography / body dimensions (in VR?) to use as encryption keys. ([video](https://youtu.be/cnFBM58UOYM?t=5m5s))

+4. Lately I've been coming across articles about "Post VR sadness" ([link](https://www.theatlantic.com/technology/archive/2016/12/post-vr-sadness/511232/?single_page=true)), when you leave a VR environment and are disappointed by the real world (remember how this also happened when people left the cinema after seeing Avatar?).
+There must be some project in this (+ I'd like to do something VR).